I'm a migrant worker being treated unfairly

 - Remember, an employer can’t cancel your visa.
 Only the Department of Home Affairs can cancel a visa.

 - There are protections in place for visa holders who haven’t been able to comply with their visa conditions due to workplace exploitation.
-Visit our Visa holders and migrant workers page for more information.
+We have an arrangement with Home Affairs to support visa holders who come to us for help.
+Visa holders can seek help without fear of visa cancellation, even if they’ve breached their work-related visa conditions.
+This arrangement is called the Assurance Protocol.
+Read more on our Visa holders and migrant workers page.

 3. Contact us for help